 Incidence of STIs was reduced in all 8 comparisons targeting adolescents (n = 3407) (Figure 1), although results were not statistically significant in 2 trials (10, 15).
-Pooled results showed a 62% reduction in the odds of contracting an STI with high-intensity counseling after 12 months (DerSimonian-Laird OR, 0.38 [95% CI, 0.24 to 0.60]; $I^2 = 65\%$; profile likelihood OR, 0.38 [CI, 0.23 to 0.62]; $I^2 = 55\%$; $\bar{k} = 5$).
+Pooled results showed a 62% reduction in the odds of contracting an STI with high-intensity counseling after 12 months (DerSimonian-Laird odds ratio, 0.38 [95% CI, 0.24 to 0.60; $I^2 = 65\%$ ]; profile likelihood odds ratio, 0.38 [CI, 0.23 to 0.62; $I^2 = 55\%$ ]; k = 5).
 The CIs suggest that a reduction of 40% or more in the odds of incident STIs with these interventions is likely.
 When reported, STI rates at follow-up ranged from 13% to 40% in the control groups of trials with high-intensity interventions compared with 5% to 24% in the intervention groups.
-The 2 moderateintensity intervention groups resulted in reductions of 33% to 47% in the odds of having an STI, only 1 of which was statistically significant.
-The only low-intensity intervention trial (n = 219) involved a single brief contact with the primary care provider plus a video and print materials for
+The 2 moderate-intensity intervention groups resulted in reductions of 33% to 47% in the odds of having an STI, only 1 of which was statistically significant.
+The only low-intensity intervention trial (n = 219) involved a single brief contact with the primary care provider plus a video and print materials for persons aged 12 to 15 years, most of whom were reportedly not sexually active.
+The young age of the participants and the reliance of the trial on self-report of STI symptoms rather than biological confirmation may have contributed to the low number of STIs at follow-up and statistically nonsignificant group differences (15).